Center on Early Learning & Youth Development

 Tom UdellCenter Director

-Hannah Anonson is the Early Learning Specialist at TRI.
+Hannah Anonson is the Early Learning Project Specialist at TRI since March 2015.
 She earned her degree at Western Oregon University in Geography and Communications.
-Hannah's primary expertise in Oregon's Quality Rating and Improvement System and Central Coordination of Child Care Resource and Referral.
-Hannah has worked in the field of Early Education for 5 years.
-When not working Hannah enjoys attending college football games.
+Hannah's primary expertise in Oregon's Quality Rating and Improvement System, Central Coordination of Child Care Resource and Referral and NaccrrAware.

 Environment Rating Scale (ERS) Assessor and Early Learning Specialist

-Cori Brownell returned to TRI in 2013 in the role of Early Learning Specialist.
-She recently took on a new role as a Spark ERS Assessor.
-Cori’s areas of expertise include early childhood development, early childhood care and education, inclusion, and parenting education.
+Cori works for the Center on Early Learning and Youth Development as a Spark ERS Assessor.
+She brings a varied and diverse repertoire of experience as an educator, technical assistance specialist, social scientist, and advocate for children and families.
 In addition to conducting assessments, Cori provides technical assistance, training, and support to partners across the state.
-She is dedicated to the notion that every child has the right to a high quality education and that every family has access to the supports they need to be successful.
+She believes that to do our best work, we must work creatively and collaboratively in an environment where diversity of background and experience are valued.
+Cori is dedicated to the notion that every child has the right to a high quality education and that every family deserves equitable access to the supports they need to be successful.